Herb schedule for menses

 - ½ sunflower seed

-Menses intensity and duration was expected to lower from this, but this may have not worked consistently.
+Menses intensity and duration is expected to lower from this.
 Bust increase is mostly expected to be temporary, however, see if hip size grows and stays by the end of this phase.
-There is likely little growth, with most being swelling for this phase.
-Breast swelling may actually be beneficial for hormone balance.
 The main purposes of this first tea are: to help prevent heavy and long duration menses, and to help lessen heavy hormone imbalances.
-If menses is light, and this tea stops causing hip gains that stay, teas for this phase can later be skipped.
+If menses is light, and this dose stops causing hip gains that stay, doses for this phase can later be skipped.

-A hops/barley drink may have worked here (with other needed herbs/seeds) for early menses and caused estrogenic signs, but it would have to be known that the proportion of barley is minimal.
-When too much sunflower or flax are used, the first tea of menses doesn't work.
-The effects that included a hops and barley drink were too strongly estrogenic, so this may be difficult to balance out for the rest of the phase.
-It's important that the tea used is in the small amounts of herbs and seeds suggested above.
-It's better to avoid a hops/barley drink here.
+When too much sunflower or flax are used, the first dose of menses doesn't work. so this may be difficult to balance out for the rest of the phase.
+It's important that the dose used is in small amounts of herbs and seeds suggested above.

-When over 1 fenugreek seed is taken a second time for menses, brown spotting is likely to occur.
+Avoid progetogenic herbs such as fenugreek, fennel, saw palmetto and wild yam here.
+When over 1 fenugreek seed is taken more than once for menses, brown spotting is likely to occur.
 Any amount of fennel taken past the first day of menses causes brown spotting: fennel is not recommended for menses.

 Maca and shatavari (asparagus root) have similar hormone properties to fenugreek.
 Suma's and passionflower's phytohormones are similar to fenugreek's according to literature.
 Other Phyto-progestins are expected to also cause brown spotting, when used this time during menses.

-Minimal sesame and sunflower can be used when there's bloating for menses.
-It can possibly be used when there's acne that starts later as well.
+Minimal sesame and sunflower can possibly be used when there's acne that starts later as well.
 This may increase estrogenic signs, which may cause a headache.
-It may be better to use areola massage than to repeat phyto-progestin use.

 For the rest of menses: hops, clover and thistles must be avoided.